lamps-wg/rfc5990bis/draft-ietf-lamps-rfc5990bis.md

 > keyEncipherment

-The digitalSignatrure and dataEncipherment values SHOULD NOT be present.
+The digitalSignature and dataEncipherment values SHOULD NOT be present.
 That is, a public key intended to be employed only with the RSA-KEM Algorithm SHOULD NOT also be employed for data encryption or for digital signatures.
 Good cryptographic practice employs a given RSA